nZEDb/nZEDb/README.md

 ## Getting Started

 In general, it's best to start with the simple screen scripts running in single-thread mode.
-Enable one or two groups an slowly add more as you become familar with the applcation, you then as required enable mutli-threading and later try the various tmux modii.
+Enable one or two groups and slowly add more as you become familar with the applcation.
+Later, as required, enable mutli-threading and perhaps try the various tmux modii.

 ## Support